CHARLOTTE, NC (AP) — Kalon “Boogie” Barnes is a flat burner.

 His goal has always been to play football, not to be a sprinter.

-“My dad went through the same process and he said to me, ‘Why would you take this deal (on track) when you can get paid on an annual basis playing football?
-Watch, you only get one deal,” Barnes said.
+“My dad went through the same process and he said to me, ‘Why would you take that (track) deal when you can get paid on an annual basis playing football?
+Track you just got that one deal “said Barnes.

-The Panthers selected Barnes 242nd overall, one of several late-round picks that general manager Scott Fitterer called “frequently athletic.”
+The Panthers selected Barnes 242nd overall, one of several late-round picks that general manager Scott Fitterer called “fragilely athletic.”

-It’s uncertain whether Barnes will make the Panthers’ 53-man roster as they’re overcrowded at cornerback, including former first-round picks Jaycee Horn and CJ Henderson and second-round pick Donte.
-Jackson.
+It’s uncertain whether Barnes will make the Panthers’ 53-man roster as they’re crowded in the depth chart at cornerback, including former first-round picks Jaycee Horn and CJ Henderson and pick second round Donte Jackson.
 The team is also high on Keith Taylor, who stood out as a rookie last season.